davidkartuzinski/iamgenius-old/README.md

 1. Creating a multilanguage app in Next.js 13, using the new App directory and using .js (as opposed to .ts).

 - [Adriano Raiano](https://github.com/adrai) and [Jan Mühlemann](https://github.com/jamuhl) in their excellent tutorial on [how to translate a Next.js app](https://locize.com/blog/next-13-app-dir-i18n/).
+And a fully functioning repo [GitHub](https://github.com/i18next/next-13-app-dir-i18next-example/tree/main) The [i18next docs](https://www.i18next.com/) are really helpful as well.

 2. How to properly import SVG images and some options to the excellent next/images import.